Content Creation: How to Create Great Web Content

 How do you tackle content creation?
 Follow this expert content creation process from ideation all the way through publishing to make content consumers want.

 Content creation is the single most time-consuming responsibility for today’s content marketers.
-When you break down our day-to-day workflow, creating great content is our chief responsibility, and the best way for us to engage with our audience and influence revenue.
-Not to mention that’s how we earn our keep.
+When you break down our day-to-day workflow, creating great content is our chief responsibility and the best way for us to engage with our audience and influence revenue.
+Not to mention, that’s how we earn our keep.

 What is content creation?

-Content creation is the process of identifying a new topic you want to write about, deciding which form you want the content to take, formalizing your strategy (keyword or otherwise), and then actually producing it.
+Content creation, by definition, is the process of identifying a new topic you want to write about, deciding which form you want the content to take, formalizing your strategy (keywordKeyword

 What is a content creator?